 Needle Felting with Wool Roving vs. Pet Fur

 As shared in our post on how to make a needle felted pet fur heart, there are different options for felting with pet fur depending on the fur type and texture.
 Woolly fluffy fur works very much like roving.
-Short and/or wiry haired pets, like our Dalmatians, is a little trickier.
+Short and/or wiry haired pets, like our Dalmatians, is trickier.
 Short, wiry, or coarse fur can’t be felted without the help of a better binder, like mixing fur with wool roving.
 Even, then, it’s visibly kind of furry.
-Potential options for DIY needle felted pet fur projects include:
+Potential options for working with difficult furs in DIY needle felted pet fur projects include:

-- Use small quantities of fur in the blend;
+- Use small quantities of fur in the blend (like these furballs);

-- Concealing the fur in an outer layer of roving, and/or
+- Concealing the fur in an outer layer of roving (like our felted fur heart), and/or

 - Use complimentary colours so that the fur is less evident (much like my entire wardrobe).